-The Renters’ Rights Bill, which includes plans to ban Section 21 evictions, is set to bring about the biggest changes to tenancy laws in a generation.
+The Renters’ Rights Act, which will ban Section 21 evictions, is set to bring about the biggest changes to tenancy laws in a generation.

-The bill also contains proposed measures to limit rent increases, ban bidding wars, and improve rental property standards.
+The act also contains proposed measures to limit rent increases, ban bidding wars, and improve rental property standards.

 The Renters’ Rights Bill is the result of the Labour government acting on its manifesto pledge to transform private renting.